hustf/LuxorLabels/README.md

 The user interface functions all take the same list of keyword arguments.
 They convey 'what to do' in the function names, and use keywords to define the label content.

 ## User interface terms
+These terms are used as part of function names.

   - `prioritized` means: Drop labels that can't be plotted without overlapping other labels.
      The function returns information about which (if any) were dropped.